Ethane

-Ethane (/ˈɛθeɪn/ ETH-ayn, /ˈiːθeɪn/ EE-thayn) is an organic chemical compound with chemical formula C_{2}H_{6}.
+Ethane (/ˈɛθeɪn/ ETH-ayn, /ˈiːθeɪn/ EE-thayn) is a naturally occurring organic chemical compound with chemical formula C_{2}H_{6}.
 At standard temperature and pressure, ethane is a colorless, odorless gas.
 Like many hydrocarbons, ethane is isolated on an industrial scale from natural gas and as a petrochemical by-product of petroleum refining.
 Its chief use is as feedstock for ethylene production.

-Related compounds may be formed by replacing a hydrogen atom with another functional group; the ethane moiety is called an ethyl group.
-For example, an ethyl group linked to a hydroxyl group yields ethanol, the alcohol in beverages.
+The ethyl group is formally, although rarely practically, derived from ethane.

 History

 Ethane was first synthesised in 1834 by Michael Faraday, applying electrolysis of a potassium acetate solution.
 He mistook the hydrocarbon product of this reaction for methane and did not investigate it further.
+The process is now called Kolbe electrolysis: